 But this is to be expected.
 Goods come in different kinds, and they fall on a spectrum from purely private to most common and everywhere in between.
 Any time we find a common good, we’ll find that even though it is common it has its limits.
 It will be more or less sharable, and more or less diminished when it is shared.
 The common good of the United States of America, for example, even though it is a great good and much more “sharable without diminution” than my personal friendships, can only extend to its people; the good folks in Argentina are excluded.

 The reason is simply that goods fall on a range from less good to most good and everywhere in between.
-A good that is better is, so to speak, more powerfully burningsungood.
+A good that is better is, so to speak, more powerfully good.
 As a hotter fire not only heats a person up more but also heats up more people, so a better good is not only better for a person but is a good for more people: it is more common.
 So more common goods are better goods, and the better a good is the more common it will be.

 The only absolutely common good is the good that is goodness itself: God.
 Every creature in the entire universe has God as its good; in fact, every conceivable creature in every conceivable universe would have God as its good, because his goodness is never used up, so to speak, by what he has created.
 God is not only the good of every person, but he is more intimately the good of each person than that person’s best friends.
 God can be not only the friend but even the lover of every person in creation, and it never dilutes, the way human friendship dilutes when spread too far.